faucetsdn/daq/docs/developing.md

 ## Local Integration Tests

-Tests can be run locally with something like `sudo testing/test_aux.sh`, and the output will be generated into, e.g., `out/test_aux.sh`, that can be compared against the corresponding golden `.out` file.
+Tests can be run locally with something like `sudo testing/test_aux.sh`, and the output will be generated into, e.g., `out/test_aux.out`, that can be compared against the corresponding golden `.out` file, e.g., `misc/test_aux.out`.
 Running tests locally is not always 100% exactly the same as running things in a real (against physical devices on a physical switch) or CI environment, but in most cases it provides a workable method.

 It is recommended to start from a clear DAQ configuration by running `rm -rf local` from the main DAQ folder before running the local integration tests.